 However Indoor Air Quality is difficult to measure.
 It includes a large variety of pollutants (from chemical gases to allergens, mold and particles), requires very high accuracy and is location-specific: pollution in your kitchen is usually very different than in your bedroom.
 While the statistic knowledge of Indoor Air pollution is good, with hundreds of studies conducted worldwide in the past 30 years, accurately measuring Indoor Air pollution remains a lengthy and costly process, with limited capabilities for on-site and real-time analysis.

 How can we help you improve on IAQ monitoring?

-Our X-FLR8 IAQ Monitoring series is dedicated to Indoor Air Quality.
-It targets the main gas pollutants of Indoor Air and provides multi-gas monitoring capabilities as well as a real-time mode that can be used for source detection.
+Our Blue X-FLR9 IAQ Monitoring series is dedicated to Indoor Air Quality.
+It targets the main gas pollutants of Indoor Air and provides multi-gas monitoring capabilities.
+The analyzer has been designed for mobile use and includes a source detection mode.

-If you conduct R&D activities on IAQ, the X-FLR8 IAQ Monitoring analyzer will help you manage your research campaigns with much more flexibility and vastly extended analysis capabilities, providing real-time reconfiguration and enabling the testing of multiple scenarios, both in the field and in the lab.
+If you conduct R&D activities on IAQ, the Blue X-FLR9 IAQ Monitoring Gas Analyzer will help you manage your research campaigns with much more flexibility and vastly extended analysis capabilities, providing real-time reconfiguration and enabling the testing of multiple scenarios, both in the field and in the lab.

-If you are an Environmental specialist conducting field audits on IAQ, you will be able to enrich your value proposition to your customers and increase your productivity, with the X-FLR8 IAQ Monitoring multi-gas real-time analysis and source detection mode.
+If you are an Environmental specialist conducting field audits on IAQ, you will be able to enrich your value proposition to your customers and increase your productivity, with the Blue X-FLR9 IAQ Monitoring multi-gas real-time analysis and source detection mode.